Explore our parks and gardens

 This lovingly planted, award-winning tiered garden stands on the site of the former historic Sandown Castle in Deal, built by Henry VIII.
 Originally constructed in 1949, Sandown Castle Community Garden has been restored by a group of community volunteers who began their project in 2015 and who tend the garden to this day.

-Find out more about these special places below.
+Find out more about these special places at the bottom of the page.

 Find out more